visit-dav/visit/src/doc/gui_manual/Operators/OperatorTypes/ICS/Poincare_operator.rst

 While integrating the streamline to be used the for Poincaré plot, the user has the option to require a minimum number of initial puncture points for the analysis.
-Similarly they may limit it in case of run-a-way fieldlines that can not be fully analyzed.
+Similarly they may limit it in case of run-a-way integral curve that can not be fully analyzed.

 Minimum
     Minimum number of punctures for the analysis.